Board of Intermediate and Secondary Education, Swat: History

 Before BISE Swat's establishment, matriculation and intermediate examinations in Swat were managed by the University of Peshawar until 1961, and later by BISE Peshawar.
-In 1991, BISE Swat was formed to decentralize educational administration and cater specifically to the needs of students in Swat and surrounding areas.
+In 1991, BISE Swat was formed under the Khyber Pakhtunkhwa Boards of Intermediate and Secondary Education Act, 1990, to decentralize educational administration and cater specifically to the needs of students in Swat and surrounding areas.